LL04-Finance-Dowell/100018-dowellWorkflowAi-testing/README.md

 ```
 {
-    "workflows":["list of workflows created by the user"]
+    "workflow":["list of workflows created by the user"]
 }

 ```

-Response-500
+If Not Available
+Response-200

 ```
 {
+    "workflow":[],
     "message": "There is no workflow created by This user."
 }
 ```